If you’re here, it’s most likely because something has happened.

 Or maybe you feel like a total tender-heart, wearing all your emotions under a finely veiled façade.
 If anyone should scratch the surface it would all come barreling out.
 It may feel overwhelming and uncontrollable.

 Either way, life isn’t this black and white.
 And this isn’t you.

 Psychotherapy is a way out.

 Or better yet, a way IN.
 A way in to YOUR self.
 A way to be both tough AND tender AND everything else in between.
 To not be confined to one or the other.
 To find those shades of gray and all the other colors of the rainbow too.

 Psychotherapy is a way to explore the FULL expression of your true self, free yourself from fear and from what has happened before.

 To cultivate your sense of self.
 Your voice.
 Your POWER.
 That’s what this is all about.

 “Natalia was a fantastic resource to have at my disposal during one of the most difficult transition periods I’ve had in my life.
 Sometimes I felt like I was too much in control, but that’s silly.
 Therapy is about me and being free to talk about anything made it easier to see that all of my feelings are valid and important.
 She helped me get to a point where I can begin to validate my own needs instead of feeling petty when I need something.
-I’ve never had the pleasure of working with a therapist I liked and respected so much and I wish her all the best in her future.”- Former Client
+I’ve never had the pleasure of working with a therapist I liked and respected so much and I wish her all the best in her future.”A Fierce & Beautiful Human Being

 Curious about my approach?
 Start here.